hemanth/functional-programming-jargon/contributing.md

 This project is a work in progress.
 Contributions are very welcome.

+## Hard rules
+* Run `npm test` to lint the code examples.
+Your changes must pass.
+* If you add a new definition or reorder them run `npm run toc` to regenerate the table of contents.

 That said, we'd like to maintain some consistency across the document.

 ## Style guide